arohatgi29/Seismic-Processing-using-Madagascar/README.md

 ```
 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/mutes.png">

-If you are happy with the results, apply same mute parameters to all shots
+Deciding slope as 0.2, we applied the same mute parameters to all shots
 ```Shell
 #Apply mute to all shots
 Flow('mutes','lines','mutter slope0=0.2')
 ```

 ### Subsampling
 Use **`sfspectra2`** to convert the data to f-k domain